Global Experience: Dental Hygiene in the Dominican Republic

 How does this work?

-Each day in the Dominican Republic, students will visit different remote communities where we provide preventative dental hygiene services, primarily to school-age children.
+Each day in the Dominican Republic, students will visit different remote communities while providing preventative dental hygiene services, primarily to school-age children.

 Students stay at a guest house that is centrally located among the communities served.
 Meals are provided.
 Costs include tuition, flight, and accommodations.